groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-A-Thai-Inspired-Cooking-Week.md

 ### Morning:
 Woke up at 7.45 am, had a good 7 hour sleep.
 Harvested more tomatoes and prepped a few more side dishes for the family dinner tonight.
 Went to my usual Step Aerobics class, it's good cardio but also good brain exercise as the step patterns is always changing.

-## Noon:
+### Noon:
 Made a simple vegetables and beef chow mein and watched Pickleball MLP live on TV.
 I'm super excited we are going to travel to Dallas in a couple months just to watch Pickleball MLP at an indoor facility (no need to bake in the sun).
 It's on our bucket list to our favorite pickleball pros play.
 Did more journaling and a short power nap.

 *Friday Lunch: Chow Mein*
 ![chow mein](assets/images/chow-mein.jpg)

 ### Evening
 Early dinner with the family to celebrate his sister's birthday.
 We had a feast!
 A big platter of sushi rolls from a japanese restaurant, broiled flank steak, corn salad, soba salad and roasted tomatoes and a jello dessert that his mom made and he made elderberry cocktails for everyone.
-I really appreciate having a family who lives nearby.
+I am grateful to a family who lives nearby, everyone is his family is so chill and positive.
 We played pickleball at a public park close to his parents house.
 Played 6 games and the last 4 against 2 young guys were really fun.
 We won 3 games and lost 1 against them, I'm quite happy with my drops and resets tonight.
 A quick stop at Safeway to pick up some frozen pizza and ice cream for a late night snack.
 We got home around 10 pm and even though it was so late already, we decided to work on a favorite rose bush of ours.
 Many of the leaves are brown and we clipped them and I used a wooden chopstick to pick the dead leaves out from inside the bush.
 It looks a lot more bare but healthier after the cleanup and we gave it water and fertilizer, hopefully it will bounce back.
 I enjoy small moments like this when we work on projects together as a couple.